jeremypbeasley/canlis_j/studio.markdown

   is_collection:
   items:
 - title: The Canlis TV Dinner
-  desc: Canlis Frozen?
-You bet.
-This pandemic-era experiment turned out to be a big
-    hit among fans and regulars alike.
+  desc: We grew up on Swedish Meatballs microwaved to perfection.
+This pandemic-era pivot sold out in seconds, becoming a big hit among new fans and old regulars alike.
+This is also our answer to the oft-asked question, “Which pandemic era experiment would you ever repeat in the future?”
 Box design by Don Clark for Invisible Creature.
   year: 2020
   type: Uncategorized
   price: 45